shwetasalunkhe2004/Data-Analysis-Dashboard/README.md

-#Vrinda-Store-Data-Analysis (Interactive Dashboard creation using MS Excel)
+Vrinda Store Annual Sales Report 2025

-##Project Objective
+ Project Objective

-The Vrinda Store wants to create an annual sales report for 2022.
-So that, the owner of the Vrinda store can understand their customers and grow more sales in 2023 & 2024.
+To analyze and visualize annual sales performance for Vrinda Store using interactive dashboards in Excel.
+The key goal is to gain insights into sales distribution by month, region, product category, customer demographics, order status, and channels.